dlbbld/clean-chess/README.md

 ## PGN creation

-You can write a board or an imported PGN.
-The result will comply with the PGN export format, so will add the required tags, formatting etc. for exported PGN's.
+You can create the PGN for a game played in the API or export an imported PGN.
+The result will comply with the PGN export format, containing all required tags, formatting etc., for exported PGNs.

 ```java
   final Board board = new Board();